Expertise and Interests

 recognized expert on qualitative and mixed method research, particularly with hard-to-reach

-to the University of Memphis, Dr. Duke served as Principal Investigator or Co-Investigator
+Prior to coming to the University of Memphis, Dr. Duke served as Principal Investigator

-on multiple studies, including an investigation of mental health treatment barriers
+or Co-Investigator on multiple studies, including an investigation of mental health

-for Puerto Rican adolescents and a large, National Institute of Health-funded study
+treatment barriers for Puerto Rican adolescents and a large, National Institute of

-of heavy drinking and sexual risk among New England-based farmworkers.
-This was followed
+Health-funded study of heavy drinking and sexual risk among New England-based farmworkers.

 among blue collar populations, specifically construction workers, restaurant workers,